Aashishsharma/Learnings/React/hooks/hooks.md

   console.log('current theme color : ', theme.color)
 }, [dark])
 ```
+3. to Avoid re-rendeing replace useEffect with useMemo where ever possible (see performance optimization section below)

 ### 4. useCallback() - use when making a component controlled (passing the handleCLick functions to parent component)